roberts-sandbox/test-realist/_posts/2012-01-04-python-visitor-pattern-helper.md

 I'm a fan of the visitor pattern for its emulation of dynamic dispatch and its ability to extend functionality of a tree of objects.

-In lanugages that support method overloading, the visitor pattern tends to fall apart.
+In lanugages that do not support method overloading, the visitor pattern tends to fall apart.
 Python is one of those languages.
 So, in an effort to have the same effect in Python, here's some code that does that.
 I'm just amazed at how few lines it takes to create this effect.